scala/scala3/docs/_spec/12-the-scala-standard-library.md

 }
 ```

-The class also implements operations `equals`, `hashCode`,
-and `toString` from class `Any`.
+The class also implements operations `equals`, `hashCode`, and `toString` from class `Any`.

-The `equals` method returns `true` if the argument is the
-same boolean value as the receiver, `false` otherwise.
-The
+The `equals` method returns `true` if the argument is the same boolean value as the receiver, `false` otherwise.
-`hashCode` method returns a fixed, implementation-specific hash-code when invoked on `true`,
-and a different, fixed, implementation-specific hash-code when invoked on `false`.
-The `toString` method
+The `hashCode` method returns a fixed, implementation-specific hash-code when invoked on `true`, and a different, fixed, implementation-specific hash-code when invoked on `false`.
-returns the receiver converted to a string, i.e. either `"true"` or `"false"`.
+The `toString` method returns the receiver converted to a string, i.e. either `"true"` or `"false"`.

 ### Class `Unit`

 Class `Unit` has only one value: `()`.
-It implements only
-the three methods `equals`, `hashCode`, and `toString`
-from class `Any`.
+It implements only the three methods `equals`, `hashCode`, and `toString` from class `Any`.

-The `equals` method returns `true` if the argument is the
-unit value `()`, `false` otherwise.
-The
+The `equals` method returns `true` if the argument is the unit value `()`, `false` otherwise.
-`hashCode` method returns a fixed, implementation-specific hash-code,
+The `hashCode` method returns a fixed, implementation-specific hash-code.
 The `toString` method returns `"()"`.

 ## Standard Reference Classes

-This section presents some standard Scala reference classes which are
-treated in a special way by the Scala compiler – either Scala provides
-syntactic sugar for them, or the Scala compiler generates special code
+This section presents some standard Scala reference classes which are treated in a special way by the Scala compiler – either Scala provides syntactic sugar for them, or the Scala compiler generates special code for their operations.
-for their operations.
-Other classes in the standard Scala library are
-documented in the Scala library documentation by HTML pages.
+Other classes in the standard Scala library are documented in the Scala library documentation by HTML pages.

 ### Class `String`

-Scala's `String` class is usually derived from the standard String
-class of the underlying host system (and may be identified with
+Scala's `String` class is usually derived from the standard String class of the underlying host system (and may be identified with it).
-it).
-For Scala clients the class is taken to support in each case a
+For Scala clients the class is taken to support in each case a method
-method

 ```scala
 def + (that: Any): String
 ```

-which concatenates its left operand with the textual representation of its
+which concatenates its left operand with the textual representation of its right operand.
-right operand.

 ### The `Tuple` classes